kevaleb/Ms-Ellies-Wine/_series/pairings.md

 ---
-_layout: category
+layout: series
-title: Tips and trivia
+title: Pairings
 description:
-banner_path: /images/banners/banner7.jpg
+banner_path: /images/banners/banner6.jpg
 featured-category: true
 _comments:
   featured-category: Do you want this category to appear on the front page?